momotaro98/qiic/README.md

 # qiic

-qiic is command line tool for Qiita service data using their v1 API.
+qiic is unofficial command line tool to see Qiita articles data using its API.

 ![qiic_demo](https://github.com/momotaro98/my-project-images/blob/master/qiic/demo.gif)

 ## Features

+* check your articles LGTM ranking
-* get your **20 Stocked** Qiita articles
+* get your Stocked Qiita articles
 * show the articles with readable table
 * open the articles in your browser with an allocated number